BenoitPAIX/16S_Metabarcoding_tutorial/README.md

           file.path("./3_Beta_div_results" , "Data_twoway_permnova.csv"))

 ```
 Conclusion: there are significant differences according to the sampling time and site.
-Both factors are interacting each other in a significant way.
+Both factors interact with each other in a significant way.

-We can now perform multivariate pairwise comparison to check which months are different from each other.
+We can now perform multivariate pairwise comparisons to check which months are different from each other.
 Same for the sites.

 ```
 data_pairwiseadonis_month = pairwise.adonis(data_distbeta, metadata_subsampled$Month)